 There’s lots of other stuff to sort out too, like applying for child benefit, sorting paternity leave before it’s too late and getting our finances in line.

-So I’m dealing with this how I would any complicated project – by writing a massive checklist for a newborn baby.
+So I’m dealing with this how I would any complicated project – by writing a massive newborn baby checklist for out little one’s arrival.

 There’s also a list of what you need to sort out when it comes to money, work and registering the birth.
 Oh, and a small list of stuff I won’t need to buy yet.